Azure/enterprise-azure-policy-as-code/Docs/operational-scripts-documenting-policy.md

 ## Overview

 The Documentation feature provides reports on Policy Assignments deployed within an environment, and comparisons of Policy Assignments and Sets of Policy Set definitions for considering differences in policies and effects.
-Output is generated as Markdown (`.md`), and Excel (`.csv`) files. with script [`./Scripts/Operations/Build-PolicyDocumentation`](operational-scripts-reference.md#script-build-policydocumentation) It retrieves its instruction from the JSON files in this folder; the names of the definition JSON files don't matter as the script reads any file in the folder with a `.json` and `.jsonc` extension.
+Output is generated as Markdown (`.md`), and Excel (`.csv`) files using the script [`./Scripts/Operations/Build-PolicyDocumentation`](operational-scripts-reference.md#script-build-policydocumentation) It retrieves its instruction from the JSON files in this folder; the names of the definition JSON files don't matter as the script reads any file in the folder with a `.json` or `.jsonc` extension.

-* Read and process Policy Assignments which are representative of an environment category, such as prod, test, dev, and sandbox.
+* Policy Assignments: Read and process Policy Assignments which are representative of an environment category, such as prod, test, dev, and sandbox.
 It generates Markdown (`.md`), and Excel (`.csv`) files.
-* Read and process Policy Sets to compare them for Policy and effect overlap.
+* Policy Sets: Read and process Policy Sets to compare them for Policy and effect overlap.
 It generates Markdown (`.md`), Excel (`.csv`) files, and JSON file (`.jsonc`).

 ## JSON Schema